DATAMATH CALCULATOR MUSEUM

 Models starting with

-• TXI were produced by Texas Instruments
+• TXI were

-• DAN were produced by APF
+• DAN were imported by APF Electronics, Inc.

-• GLE by Lloyd's
+• GLE were manufactured by Lloyd's Electronics, Inc.

 If you remember the famous Texas Instruments Datamath (TI-2500) and add a 4-key memory you would get a similar calculator to this wonderful find.
 There are only few calculators reported which have no direct counterpart of existing TI-products.
 With the P8F alias TXI-8644A and the P8P alias TXI-8645A two similar calculator without memory were sold, too.